LIMwhatnameisavailable/BRCA-eRNA-Early-Detection/README.md

 *   **Python Environment:** Python 3.9+, `scikit-learn` (1.6.1), `PyTorch` (2.3.1), `joblib`, `numpy`, `pandas`, `matplotlib`.
 *   **Bioinformatics Tools:** `HISAT2`, `samtools`, `featureCounts` (Subread package).

 ## 📜 License

-This project is for research and educational purposes.
+This project is licensed under the [MIT License](LICENSE).
 The TCGA and GEO data are subject to their respective original license terms.

 ---